softwareshinobi/monaco.softwareshinobi.com/web/docs/floor-04.md

 ## Next Level

-Get the password.
-Login.

-command:
+Get the password and login to the next level.
+Command:

 ```bash
 ssh -p 3547 monaco5@monaco.softwareshinobi.com